John McKenzie (ice hockey)

 John Albert McKenzie (December 12, 1937 – June 9, 2018) was a Canadian professional hockey player and coach.
-He played in the National Hockey League (NHL) for several seasons, most notably with the Boston Bruins, with whom he won the Stanley Cup twice.
+He played in the National Hockey League (NHL) for 12 seasons, most notably with the Boston Bruins, with whom he won the Stanley Cup twice.
 He also played several seasons in the World Hockey Association (WHA).

 Playing career

 McKenzie's former teammate Gerry Melnyk dubbed the young player "Pieface" for his resemblance to a cartoon figure of the same name featured on the wrapper of a popular Canadian candy bar; this was later shortened to "Pie."
 He played junior hockey for three years with the St. Catharines Teepees of the OHA and led the league in goals and points in 1958.

 McKenzie made his NHL debut in 1958–59 with the Chicago Black Hawks.
 The following season he moved on to the Detroit Red Wings, where he lasted two years.
 He was then demoted again to the minors, where he played most of three seasons in the American Hockey League with the Hershey Bears and the Buffalo Bisons, and was named to the league's First All-Star Team in 1963.
 He returned to the NHL and the Black Hawks in 1963–64, and two years later played for the New York Rangers for part of the 1965–66 season, halfway during which he was traded to the Rangers' arch-rivals, the Boston Bruins.
-McKenzie scored his first goal as a Bruin on January 20, 1966 in Boston's 4-3 home victory over Chicago.
+McKenzie scored his first goal as a Bruin on January 20, 1966, in Boston's 4–3 home victory over Chicago.

 It was with the Bruins that the 5-foot-9-inch, 170 pound (77 kg) right wing had the most productive seasons of his career.
 He became a star in the 1967-68 season, scoring twenty-eight goals and gaining a reputation as a pesky, relentless hustler.
 He scored twenty-nine goals each of the next two seasons, and was named to the Second Team All-Star in 1969–70.
 In the playoffs that year he scored seventeen points in fourteen games, fourth on the team after Bobby Orr, Phil Esposito and John Bucyk and did so again in 1971-72.
 His best season was 1970–71, when he scored 31 goals and 77 points in 65 games.
 All in all, McKenzie scored 169 goals in his seven years in Boston and helped the Bruins win two Stanley Cup titles, in 1970 and 1972.